Research

 (with Daniel Shawhan, Christoph Funke, Maya Domeshek, Sally Robson, Steven Witkin, Dallas Burtraw, and Burçin Ünel)

-While carbon capture, utilization, and storage (CCUS) technology is seen by some as crucial for cost-effective energy decarbonization, it faces opposition based on air pollution and equity concerns.
-To understand this cost-air pollution tradeoff, we simulate the potential impacts of CCUS deployment in the U.S. power sector under plausible climate policies.
-We show the existence of this tradeoff critically depends on the underlying policy, which affects the type of generation CCUS could displace.
-When we disaggregate our results, we find that the air pollution effects of CCUS, positive or negative, are largest for Black and low-income populations.
-We show CCUS can yield substantial energy cost savings, particularly benefiting Black, Hispanic, and lower-income communities even when increasing air pollution.
-Our sensitivity analyses highlight the effects of uncertainties about the technology and its emissions rates on costs and benefits.
-Overall, this paper contributes to our understanding of broader distributional consequences of CCUS.
+While some see carbon capture, utilization, and storage (CCUS) as crucial for cost-effective decarbonization, it faces opposition based on air pollution and equity concerns.
+To understand this cost-air pollution tradeoff, we simulate the potential impacts of allowing CCUS deployment in the U.S. power sector under plausible climate policies.
+We show the existence of this tradeoff critically depends on the underlying policy, which affects the type of generation CCUS could displace: under a policy that incentivizes coal generation, CCUS might improve health outcomes and reduce costs.
+When we disaggregate our results, we find that the air pollution (PM2.5) effects of allowing CCUS, positive or negative, are largest for Black and low-income populations.
+We show allowing CCUS can yield energy-cost savings, particularly benefiting lower-income communities.
+Our sensitivity analyses highlight the effects of uncertainties on costs and benefits.
+Overall, this paper contributes to our understanding of broader distributional consequences of allowing CCUS.

 Surge of Inequality: How Different Neighborhoods React to Flooding